danchoi/vmail/README.markdown

 # vmail

-This project (soon to be documented) provides a Vim interface to Gmail.
+This project provides a Vim interface to Gmail.

 This is an alpha version.
 To run it, you need vim or macvim.

+You also need ruby (1.9.2 recommended but not required) and rubygems.

+Once you have those prerequisites, you can install vmail with `gem install vmail`.

 To use this alpha version, you need to put a gmail.yml file in your home directory.